Healthdirect Free Australian health advice you can count on.

 Are there any alternatives to tapentadol?

 Everyone's pain is unique, and different pain relief medicines will work in different circumstances.
-Some people’s pain will respond well to non-opioid medicines, which are generally associated with fewer risks and side effects.
+Some people’s pain will respond well to non-opioid medicines, which are generally associated with fewer problems and side effects.

 You can find more information here about options for managing chronic pain.